brentp/pyfasta/README.rst

   $ pyfasta extract --header --fasta input.fasta --exclude --file seqids_to_exclude.txt

+**extract** sequence from a fasta file with complex keys where we only want to lookup based on the part before the space.

+  $ pyfasta extract --header --fasta input.with.keys.fasta --space --file seqids.txt

 **flatten** a file inplace, for faster later use by pyfasta, and without creating another copy. (`Flattening`_)